What is Crown Jewel Defense?

 The most valuable units of a corporation based on characteristics like profitability, asset value and prospects are known as Crown Jewels.
 The crown jewels may also include the line of business that produces the most popular items that a company sells or a department which has all the intellectual property for a particular project that may have great value in the future after the completion of the project.
 Crown Jewels of a corporation are protected and guarded heavily and allow certain people to access the trade secrets and the proprietary information since the crown jewels are worth a lot of money.

 A company’s crown jewels vary from other companies as it depends on the industry and nature of the business.
-So to fully understand what the crown jewels defense strategy is we must be aware of what are crown jewels.
+So to fully understand this strategy is we must be aware of what are crown jewels.

 How Crown Jewel Works?

-Let us have a look at the process of the crown jewels defense.
+Let us have a look at the process of this defense strategy –

 - Company X makes a bid to acquire Company Y.